 Whistleblower journey from Wales to jail

-BIOGRAPHICAL SUMMARYWhat would you do if you discovered the army you served in was carelessly killing innocent civilians, and illegally torturing others?
+BIOGRAPHY SUMMARYWhat would you do if you discovered the army you served in was carelessly killing innocent civilians, and illegally torturing others?
 It’s a tough question.

 Chelsea Manning, formerly known as Bradley Manning, chose to reveal the truth to the whole world.